c-walls/DBInterface-VB/README.md

 # Oracle Database with Visual Basic Front End Interface

-This full-stack database system was developed for Insulation Unlimited Company, a hypothetical insulation subcontracting firm with three semi-independent offices in the Seattle area.
+This full-stack database application was developed based on a case study for a hypothetical insulation subcontracting firm called Insulation Unlimited Company.
 The company provides insulation installation, acoustic engineering, and asbestos removal services to homeowners, general contractors, and government agencies.

-The system addresses the unique challenges of subcontracting work, focusing on material and labor tracking rather than the broader project management needs of general contractors.
-It manages the complete workflow from initial job proposals through work orders, task scheduling, and final invoicing, with particular emphasis on job costing - tracking labor and materials attributed to each job.
+This application manages the complete workflow from initial job proposals through work orders, task scheduling, and final invoicing, with particular emphasis on job costing by tracking labor and materials attributed to each job.

 ## Development Process
 1. **Requirements Analysis**
    - Analyzed subcontractor-specific business needs
    - Documented workflow processes from proposal to invoice
    - Defined business rules and relationships between entities
-   - Identified key data tracking requirements for materials and labor

 2. **Database Design**
    - Created Entity Relationship Diagrams (ERD)